dannyvankooten/www.dannyvankooten.com/_posts/2020-03-06-writing-an-interpreter-compiler.md

 More importantly, some of the magic surrounding interpreters and compilers has been cleared up for me.
 I highly recommend these two books for anyone with some time and interest in how interpreted languages usually work.

 Unrelated to the actual books was my surprise at how elegant the C programming language  is.
-The language is so small and simple, yet so incredibly powerful.
+It's so small and simple, yet so incredibly powerful.

 #### Resources